 Wireless Security Camera System Design

 The long range wireless security camera system that was demonstrated in this article can be used for many video surveillance applications.
 You can watch the below video to see how we used multiple wireless bridges and an omni-directional antenna to transmit video from multiple buildings.
-You can learn more about this self storage facility camera system here.
+You can learn more about this self storage facility camera system here. ** Please note that we now use Viewtron IP camera systems and Viewtron IP cameras when designing these.

 Here are a few other types of applications that CCTV Camera Pros has designed wireless camera systems for.